VladLiteanu/1DT305-2022/README.md

 <img src="https://user-images.githubusercontent.com/50659238/176256639-39688f83-9ca3-40c3-8fe9-9dc2bda8a748.png" width="500">

-From here, you can write your code, and when you are satisfied, you can press the verify button on the top left to compile the code and check for errors.
+From here, you can write your code, or open mine and when you are satisfied, you can press the verify button on the top left to compile the code and check for errors.

 By navigating to the "Tools" menu at the top of the IDE and then clicking on the "Manage Libraries", a new window will pop up where you can search and install extra libraries to use in your code.